Tote Bag Upcycle from $1 Placemats

 How to Make a Tote Bag Upcycle from $1 Placemats

-Stack the placemats on top of one another with ride sides together, if your placemats have and wrong and right side.
+Stack the placemats on top of one another with right sides together, if your placemats have and wrong and right side.
 Mine were identical on either side.
 Take care to line up the stripes or other pattern at this point as well.
 Then sew three sides together.
-The side not sewn will be the opening of the tote back.
+The side not sewn will be the opening of the tote bag.
 I chose to leave the longer side open for a more traditional look.
 Leaving one of the short sides open would make a longer bag ideal for books and magazines.
 I just thought of that.
 I need to make another one!

 Open the bag and flatten it so that the bottom seam meets the side seam.
 Measure 2″ from the point where the seams meet and sew across.
 If you would like a wider base for your tote bag, sew 2.5″ or 3″ from the point.

 Cut off the point with scissors on both sides.

 Cut the nylon webbing into two 27″ lengths for straps.
 This is a comfortable length for me, but you can adjust to your liking.
 Place each end of the straps inside the tote bag about 2 inches below the top.
 Use clips to hold the straps in place.

 Sew a rectangle at the end of each strap to secure.
 Then turn the tote bag right-side-out, and you’re done!

 In this photo you can see what I meant by not having the stripes line up.
 You can also see how boxing the points on the bottom at 2″ looks when finished.

 It’s pretty darn cute, functional, and easy for $2!
 I find myself reaching for this tote bag upcycle more and more each day.